 Get your 2015 ICC M1 Residential Mechanical Inspector Certification.
 We provide you with everything required to PASS THE ICC M1 EXAM.
 Our 100% money-back guarantee backs this course.

 STUDY our “Navigating the 2015 IRC: A Code Primer – For ICC M1 Residential Mechanical Inspectors”.
-This manual familiarizes you with the structure and function of the code contained within chapters 1-2 & 12-24 of the IRC.
+This manual familiarizes you with the code’s structure and function within chapters 1-2 & 12-24 of the IRC.
 ICC International Residential Code for One and Two-Family Dwellings.

 PRACTICE utilizing our “Online Study Center,” providing over 700 practice questions.
 Study-specific questions and answers and take timed simulated practice exams.

 TEXTBOOK – NAVIGATING THE 2015 IRC – A Code Primer – For the ICC M1 Residential Mechanical Inspector Exam